American Taxpayer Relief Act of 2012: Legislative history

 The passage of the bill came after days of negotiations between Senate leaders and the Obama administration, with the final agreement being attributed to talks between Vice President Joe Biden and Senate Minority Leader Mitch McConnell.
 Some Democrats criticized the bill for not raising taxes on the wealthy more, while Republicans criticized it for raising tax rates while not providing explicit spending cuts.
 The final actions on the bill came during Congressional sessions on New Year's Eve and New Year's Day.

 At around 2 a.m.
 EST on January 1, 2013, the Senate passed the bill, by a margin of 89–8.
 49 Democrats (and Democratic-caucusing Independents) and 40 Republicans voted in favor while 3 Democrats and 5 Republicans voted against.

 The prospect was raised that the House would pass an amended bill that included $300 billion in spending cuts.
 But it was determined to be unlikely that the Senate would vote on any amended legislation before the end of the 112th Congress at noon on January 3, 2013 (all legislation under consideration expires at the end of each Congress), and failure to pass a bill and thus prolong the time over the cliff was seen as politically disadvantageous by the Republican leadership, and so the House moved towards a vote the same day.

-The House passed the bill without amendments by a margin of 257–167 at about 11 p. m.
+The House passed the bill without amendments by a margin of 257–167 at about 11 p.m.
 EST on January 1, 2013.
 85 Republicans and 172 Democrats voted in favor while 151 Republicans and 16 Democrats were opposed.

-Speaker of the House John Boehner voted for the bill, a break from the usual custom of the speaker not voting at all.
+House Speaker John Boehner voted for the bill, a break from the usual custom of the speaker not voting at all.
 The action by the House in bringing the bill up was itself a break from the normal "Hastert rule" as well, in that a majority of the majority Republican caucus did not support it.

 The House's passage brought to a close what the Associated Press called "Congress' excruciating, extraordinary New Year's Day approval of a compromise averting a prolonged tumble off the fiscal cliff."
 Minutes later, the president flew back to Hawaii to rejoin his family for their holiday vacation.
 Obama signed the official copy of the bill by autopen from there late on January 2, 2013.